 Promoting early and often is key.
 You cannot simply repost the who, what, when and where of an event in your newsletter or social media pages.
 Build anticipation by trickling out new information to keep your message fresh and keep prospects attention.

 All these tactics are helping to initiate a conversation, not only with the museum but also through increased word-of-mouth among the friends and colleagues of visitors.
 Museums have become more skilled at creating a buzz.
 They have also successfully created a feeling of participation and a more dynamic experience.
 This is helping to change perceptions toward museums as being exciting destinations to revisit.
 It is also helping to nurture an appreciation for art.

 Both museums and commercial fine-art galleries share many of the same challenges and goals for the future.
-Both have had to rethink how they attract patrons with onsite offerings and through the Internet.
+Both have had to rethink how they attract patrons with onsite offerings and digital marketing channels.
 Museums have already invested in research and are now putting their findings into action to stay relevant to both their membership base and their sources of financial support.
 As a gallery owner, it is worth taking a closer look at how museums are being run and how they are addressing their challenges.
 The inspiration you find there could help you step outside the white cube and change the perception of those affluent people in your area that may not have considered visiting an art gallery.

 There are many opportunities for your fine-art gallery to educate and provide memorable experiences to a broader audience.
 By evolving, you will attract new art collectors as well as nurture the future of your business.
 Be creative about how you use those ideas.
 Sales will surely follow, just as museum membership is rising for those institutions that have been actively evolving.